joowon-byun/demo-klaytn-chainlink/README.md

 ```

 ### PostgreSQL
 Before running a Chainlink node, you should install postgreSQL.
+There should be two DBs created; one for a chainlink node and another for an external initiator.
 ```
 brew update
 brew install postgres